 - How can an HSA be used as a retirement strategy?

 - Should I pay cash or use leverage to buy more rental properties?

 You could also write an honest review of a financial book, app, product, or service.
 Let us know what has helped you take control of your finances!

 Telling your story is another option!
-This can be done by answering interview questions or by sharing an engaging piece about a personal finance challenge in your life.
+This can be done by answering interview questions or by sharing an engaging instructional piece about a personal finance challenge in your life.

 Send your email and ideas to [email protected] with ‘WwM Proposed Content’ in the subject line.